-5 great places to visit in February
+5 fabulous places to visit in February

 (CNN) — They say February is for lovers.
 Perhaps they should say February is for lovers of travel, too.
 Romantic destinations are often in the forefront during the month that contains Valentine's Day.
 But there's more to February than passionate holidays.
 There are just a few things to keep in mind before you head out.
 "The key to planning a successful February vacation is research and understanding the pros and cons of traveling to the destination during this time of year," says Jeanette Casselano, spokesperson for AAA.
 Warm-weather beach towns and islands as well as ski resorts typically trend toward the expensive in February, she said.
-If you're looking for a travel bargain, go to places in their off-season (for example, Chicago, Oregon, Japan or Germany).
+If you're looking for a travel bargain, go to places in their off-season (for example:Chicago, Oregon, Japan or Germany).

 Nonpeak travel "can result in fewer crowds at popular destinations, allowing for a more relaxed pace.
 Many travelers say the off-season offers more opportunities to experience a destination's local culture," Casselano says.

 The disadvantages?
-"Fewer daylight hours for sightseeing (in the Northern Hemisphere) and some attractions may be unavailable or close early," she says.
+"Fewer daylight hours for sightseeing (in the Northern Hemisphere), and some attractions may be unavailable or close early," she says.

-With that in mind, here are five great places to visit in February:
+With that in mind, here are five fabulous places to visit in February, in no particular order:

 While much of the continental United States shivers in February, Miami is usually a gleaming bubble of sunshine and warmth.
 So get ready to pay.